Skip to main content

 Image

-American astronaut William S. McArthur Jr., a veteran of three space shuttle missions and one mission to the International Space Station aboard the Russian Soyuz capsule, will speak Monday, Nov.
-13 at OSU.
+American astronaut William S. McArthur Jr., a veteran of three space shuttle missions and one mission to the International Space Station aboard the Russian Soyuz capsule, will speak on Monday, Nov.
+13, at OSU.

 McArthur, whose visit is sponsored by the OSU College of Education and the NASA Aerospace Education Services Program, will speak on “International Space Station Expedition 12 Highlights” at 7 p.m. in the Student Union Theater.
 His talk is free and open to the public, and he will sign autographs.

-During the six-month tour of duty, the crew conducted two spacewalks and relocated their Soyuz spacecraft twice, becoming the first ISS crew to dock to every Russian docking port on the complex.
-They also were the first two-person crew to conduct a spacewalk in both Russian and U.S. spacesuits.
+During the six-month tour of duty, the crew conducted two spacewalks and relocated their Soyuz spacecraft twice, becoming the first ISS crew to dock at every Russian docking port on the complex.
+They were also the first two-person crew to conduct a spacewalk in both Russian and U.S. spacesuits.

 In March, McArthur conducted an ISS downlink with OSU’s NASA Professional Development Conference.